-Roger B. Porter is 70 years old and has served as a director of PCA since May 2005.
+Roger B. Porter is 71 years old and has served as a director of PCA since May 2005.
 Mr. Porter is currently the IBM Professor of Business and Government at Harvard University and has served on the faculty at Harvard University since 1977.
 Mr. Porter also held senior economic policy positions in the Gerald Ford, Ronald Reagan and George H.W.
 Bush White Houses, serving as special assistant to the President and executive secretary of the Economic Policy board from 1974 to 1977, as deputy assistant to the President and director of the White House Office of Policy Development from 1981 to 1985, and as assistant to the President for economic and domestic policy from 1989 to 1993.
 Mr. Porter is also a director of Tenneco Inc., Zions Bancorporation and Extra Space Storage Inc. Mr. Porter was chosen to serve on our board primarily for his perspectives and insights gained through his significant business, governmental and public policy experience.

-Thomas S. Souleles is 48 years old and has served as a director of PCA since September 2010, and previously served on PCA's Board of Directors from 1999 to 2008.
-Mr. Souleles has been employed principally by Madison Dearborn Partners, LLC, a private equity investment firm, since 1995 and currently serves as a

-Managing Director concentrating on investments in the basic industries sector.
-Mr. Souleles serves on the board of directors of Multi Packaging Solutions International Ltd and Powerflute Oyj.
-Mr. Souleles has served on the board of directors of Boise Cascade Company during the past five years.
+Thomas S. Souleles is 49 years old and has served as a director of PCA since September 2010, and previously served on PCA's Board of Directors from 1999 to 2008.
+Mr. Souleles has been employed principally by Madison Dearborn Partners, LLC since 1995 and currently serves as a Managing Director concentrating on investments in the basic industries sector.
+Mr. Souleles has served on the board of directors of Boise Cascade Company and Multi Packaging Solutions International Ltd. during the past five years.
 Mr. Souleles was chosen to serve on our board primarily for his substantial operational and financial experience gained from the acquisition and management of similarly-situated portfolio companies, including several in the paper and forest products industry, as managing director of Madison Dearborn and his expertise in financial analysis.

-Paul T. Stecko is 72 years old and has served as a director of PCA since March 1999, including as Chairman from March 1999 through December 2015.
-He currently serves as a Senior Advisor to PCA.
+Paul T. Stecko is 73 years old and has served as a director of PCA since March 1999, including as Chairman from March 1999 through December 2015.
+He served as a Senior Advisor to PCA through the end of 2017.
 He served as Executive Chairman of PCA from July 2010 until his retirement as an officer and employee of the company in December 2013.
 Mr. Stecko served as Chief Executive Officer of PCA from January 1999 to July 2010.
-From November 1998 to April 1999, Mr. Stecko served as President and Chief Operating Officer of Tenneco Inc. From January 1997 to November 1998, Mr. Stecko served as Chief Operating Officer of Tenneco Inc. From January 1997 to November 1998, Mr. Stecko served as Chief Operating Officer of Tenneco Inc. From January 1997, Mr. Stecko served as President and Chief Executive Officer of Tenneco Packaging Inc. Prior to joining Tenneco Packaging, Mr. Stecko spent 16 years with International Paper Company.
+From November 1998 to April 1999, Mr. Stecko served as President and Chief Operating Officer of Tenneco Inc. From January 1997 to November 1998, Mr. Stecko served as Chief Operating Officer of Tenneco.
+From December 1993 through January 1997, Mr. Stecko served as President and Chief Executive Officer of Tenneco Packaging Inc. Prior to joining Tenneco Packaging, Mr. Stecko spent 16 years with International Paper Company.
 Mr. Stecko is a member of the board of directors of Tenneco Inc. and State Farm Mutual Insurance Company.
 Mr. Stecko was chosen to serve on our board primarily for his extensive experience in the paper and packaging industries and general business experience, including more than ten successful years as our chief executive officer.